Warming rivers in western US are killing fish, putting industry at risk | ExBulletin

 Falling catches have already skyrocketed retail salmon prices, hurting customers who say they can no longer afford the $ 35 a pound of fish, said Mike Hudson, who has spent the past 25 years to catch and sell salmon at Berkeley Farmers’ Markets.

+Salmon fisherman Mike Hudson works in the back of his boat at the marina in Berkeley, Calif., July 22, 2021.
+Eric Risberg / AP

-Hudson said he considered retiring and selling his 40-foot boat because it was going to get worse from here.
+Hudson said he considered retiring and selling his 40-foot (12-meter) boat as it was going to get worse from here.

 Chinook salmon returning in the winter are born in the Sacramento River, traverse hundreds of miles to the Pacific, where they normally spend three years before returning to their birthplace to mate and lay their eggs between April and August.
 Unlike the fall return chinook which survives almost entirely through hatchery breeding programs, the winter return is still largely reared in the wild.